owasp-cloud-security/owasp-cloud-security/README.md

 * Threats associated with the cloud provider itself.
 If you find a problem with their API authentication, please don't add it here - raise it to their security team directly ;)
 * General, non-cloud threats.
 Although you may be running a Linux host on AWS EC2, this project does cover threat modelling Linux hosts.

-**Please note:** If you're think about contributing threats that you discovered at work or while working with a client etc. please make sure you have permission to contribute them and that you don't expose proprietary or sensitive information.
+**Please note:** If you're thinking about contributing threats that you discovered at work or while working with a client etc. please make sure you have permission to contribute them and that you don't expose proprietary or sensitive information.

 ### Documenting threats

 In an ideal world you would identify a new threat, test and prove it, then document it so that it is immediately consumable by users of this project.
 However, that probably isn't always going to be realistic.
-So it makes sense to differentiate between discovering threats and documenting threats.
+So it makes sense to differentiate between discovering threats and documenting them.

 You will find [Github issues]() for new threats that need verifying and then documenting.
 For more information on how threats are documented, see the [Project structure]() section.